 Section(s) Applicable Requirements Government Code Section 65302.81 Specific findings supported by substantial evidence are required where a general plan amendment or zone reclassification is adopted that reduces the residential density for any parcel below that utilized by the Department of Housing and Community Development (HCD) in determining compliance with housing element law (the mid point of the density range specified in the plan designation).
-The project site inventory of the H is zoned Agricultural Exclusive, and is not included in the residential land lousing Element.
-Therefore, the project will be consistent with this requirement.
+The project site is zoned Agricultural Exclusive, and is not included in the residential inventory of the Housing Element.
+Therefore, the project will be consistent with this requirem